kwiden/Portfolio/README.md

 "Widen your horizons" - A cheesy pun

 ### Who is this lady?
 I am currently an Engineering and Computer Science teacher.
-I recently graduated from San Jose State University with a masters in teaching.
+I graduated from San Jose State University with a masters in teaching.
 Additionally, I'm a computer engineer with experience in embedded systems and robotics.
 I worked one some cool things like drones ([Iris Automation](https://www.irisonboard.com/)), graphic cards (NVIDIA), and classroom robotics ([VEX Robotics](https://www.vexrobotics.com/)).

 ### Wait, did you say robotics?